 Another important factor in foreign exchange rates is the financial instrument that’s used in the exchange.
 Cash, check and credit card exchanges all have different rates, with higher rates existing for instruments that require more processing.
 For example, cash transactions have a lower exchange rate than checks because there is no need to wait for the funds to clear and become available to the buyer.
 Likewise, trades made by credit card have a higher exchange rate than those made by debit card, as there are additional fees and processing requirements for credit transactions, while debit purchases are treated similar to cash and applied instantaneously.

-Some countries, such as Venezuela, employ different rates depending on the entities involved in the exchange.
+Some countries employ different rates depending on the entities involved in the exchange.
 These currency systems often have a two-tier setup with floating rates for trades conducted by private commercial entities and fixed rates for exchanges involving “essential” or governmental bodies, including importers and exporters.
 Rates for vital entities also are often higher to encourage these kinds of transactions.